 8 Top-Rated Tourist Attractions in St Albans

-The old market town of St Albans lies on a hill above the left bank of the River Ver and attracts particular interest because of its abbey and the old Roman settlement of Verulamium.
-The town owes its name to St Alban, a Roman mercenary, who was converted to Christianity by St Amphibalus and suffered a martyr's death in 304 AD.
-His relics were discovered in 793 when Offa, King of Mercia, founded a Benedictine monastery here.
+The old market town of St. Albans, in Hertfordshire, lies on a hill above the left bank of the River Ver and attracts particular interest because of its 14th-century Abbey Gateway, part of the large Benedictine Monastery at St. Albans that once dominated the town.
+Also historic is the old Roman settlement of Verulamium, the first formalized Roman municipality in Britain.
+The town, in fact, owes its name to St. Alban, a Roman mercenary, who was converted to Christianity and suffered a martyr's death in AD 304.

 Inside the west entrance are a few bays in early English style, with five more on the south side of the nave.
-Remains of 13th Century frescoes, including a notable depiction of the crucifixion, can be seen on the columns flanking the north side.
-A beautiful wooden coffered ceiling spans the lay chancel, separated from the nave by a 14th Century rood screen.
-The large gatehouse (1361) on the south wall is all that remains of the former monastery, and the southern section of the transept still contains Saxon balustrades.
+Remains of 13th-century frescoes, including a notable depiction of the crucifixion, are on the columns flanking the north side.
+A beautiful wooden coffered ceiling spans the lay chancel, separated from the nave by a 14th-century rood screen.
+The large gatehouse on the south wall, the Abbey Gateway, was built in 1361 and is all that remains of the former monastery.

-Settlement on the site of Verulamium arose in about 45 AD and was the first Roman municipium in Britain.
-Finds from various archeological digs are displayed in the adjoining Verulamium Museum.
+Settlement on the site of Verulamium - the third largest Roman city in Britain - arose in around AD 45 and was the first formal Roman "municipium," or municipality, in the country.
+Finds from various archeological digs are displayed in the adjoining Verulamium Museum and range from collections of gold coins to mosaics and wall plasters.
+A highlight of a visit is the chance to wander recreations of a number of Roman rooms.

-A short walk away is the Roman Theatre, the only visible example in Britain.
-Linked to two temples, it was used for religious festivals, armed combat and wild animal shows.
-Across the River Ver is Britain's oldest inn, Ye Olde Fighting Cocks Inn.
-Built in 1539, its foundations date from 793 AD.
-Tunnels once ran between the cathedral and the inn's cellars.
+A short walk away is the Roman Theatre, the only visible example of its kind in Britain.
+Linked to two temples, the theater was used for religious festivals, armed combat, and wild animal shows.
+Also worth checking out is Britain's oldest inn, Ye Olde Fighting Cocks Inn.
+Built in 1539 and located just across the river, the building's foundations date from AD 793, and tunnels once ran between the cathedral and the inn's cellars.

-On the site of the ancient forum and next to St Albans Museum stands the trim St Michael's Church.
-Its Norman nave contains the tomb of philosopher Francis Bacon (1561-1626), also commemorated here by a monument.
-The picturesque 16th Century Kingsbury Water Mill (now a restaurant) is located nearby on the banks of the River Ver.
+Built on the site of the ancient Roman forum near St. Albans' Clock Tower stands the trim St. Michael's Church.
+Its Norman nave contains the tomb of philosopher Francis Bacon (1561-1626), also commemorated here by a monument (tours are available).
+The picturesque 16th-century Kingsbury Water Mill (now a restaurant) is nearby, on the banks of the River Ver, and makes a scenic photo opportunity.

 5 Gardens of the Rose

 A favorite tourist attraction for horticulturalists, the Gardens of the Rose are located at the headquarters of the Royal National Rose Society.
-The grounds boast the largest rose gardens in England with over 15,000 individual roses and more than 5,000 varieties.
-Some date from the 1800s.
-Set amidst five-acres, the display gardens and International Trial grounds were established in the late 1960s after the society moved from its original offices in Westminster, London.
+The grounds boast the largest rose gardens in England, with more than 15,000 individual roses and more than 5,000 varieties, some of them dating from the 1800s.
+Set amid five acres, the display gardens and International Trial grounds were established in the late 1960s after the society moved from its original offices in Westminster, London.
 It is open to the public, and in bloom, from June to July.

 6 International Organ Festival

 The International Organ Festival and competition takes place every two years in early July (odd-numbered years only).
-Events include orchestral, choral and chamber concerts, as well as recitals, art exhibitions and lectures.
-The repertoire ranges from traditional to neo-modern.
-Visitors can catch performances in the cathedral, local churches and St Albans School.
+Events include orchestral, choral, and chamber concerts, as well as recitals, art exhibitions, and lectures.
+The repertoire ranges from traditional to contemporary, and visitors can catch performances in the cathedral, local churches, and St. Albans School (the cathedral's impressive Harrison & Harrison organ, built in 1963, serves as the centerpiece of the festival).

 7 Old Gorhambury House

-Old Gorhambury House includes the remains of an Elizabethan mansion built in 1563 by Sir Nicholas Bacon, Queen Elizabeth's Lord Keeper of the Great Seal.
-The once-grand ruins include a two-story porch with parts of the hall, chapel and clock tower.
+Old Gorhambury House, an easy 10-minute drive west of St. Albans, consists of the remains of a huge Elizabethan mansion built in 1563 by Sir Nicholas Bacon, Queen Elizabeth I's Lord Keeper of the Great Seal.
+The once-grand ruins include a two-story porch with parts of the hall, chapel, and clock tower, along with pleasant grounds that are fun to explore.

 8 de Havilland Aircraft Heritage Centre